Culture

 The Reserve Bank is keeping interest rates high

 The real kicker?
 The current strategy behind Australia's monetary policy is designed to keep disposable income low.
-The Reserve Bank does not want excessive spending of disposable income on anything beyond the essentials; in an effort to quell demand and tamper inflation.
+The Reserve Bank does not want excessive spending of disposable income on anything beyond the essentials, in an effort to quell demand and tamper inflation.

+The RBA raised interest rates to a 12-year high of 4.35% in 2023.
 The result?
 The average household with a home loan is spending half of their income (47%) on their mortgage alone.
-It's not a pretty picture looking at renters either, half of renters report spending 30% or more of their income on rent (often a flow on affect from high mortgage rates).
+It's not a pretty picture looking at renters either, half of renters report spending 30% or more of their income on rent (often a flow on effect from high mortgage rates).

 We're at a stalemate: spending in the economy is at a low, but the prices of service essentials just won't drop.